Persistent Volume Claim Backup

 This brings a new challenge to data backup.
 Fortunately most of the challenges found here are similar to standard bare metal or virtualized environments.
 As with bare metal and virtual machine environments, data stored in databases should be protected with dedicated Bacula Enterprise plugins that take advantage of the database backup routines.

 On the other hand, most non-database applications store data as simple flat files we can backup as-is without forcing complicated transactions or data consistency procedures.
-This use case is handled directly with the OpenShift plugin using a dedicated Bacula Backup Proxy Pod executed in the cluster.
+This use case is handled directly with the OpenShift Plugin using a dedicated Bacula Backup Proxy Pod executed in the cluster.

-If the container application is more complex, it is possible to execute commands inside the container to quiesce the application.
+If the container application is more complex, it is possible to execute commands inside the container to quiesce the application:

-• before the snapshot
+• before the volume cloning or snapshot

-• after the snapshot
+• after the volume cloning or snapshot

-• after the backup of the container
+• after the backup of the container.

-A Bacula Backup Proxy Pod is a service executed automatically by the OpenShift plugin which manages secure access to Persistent Volume data for the plugin.
-It is executed on the OpenShift cluster infrastructure and requires a network connection to the OpenShift plugin for data exchange on backup and restore operations.
+A Bacula Backup Proxy Pod is a service executed automatically by the OpenShift Plugin which manages secure access to Persistent Volume data for the plugin.
+It is executed on the OpenShift cluster infrastructure and requires a network connection to the OpenShift Plugin for data exchange on backup and restore operations.
 No external cluster service like NodePort, LoadBalancer, Ingress or Host Based Networking configuration is required to use this feature.

 Read more: